Celebrities who have had children for rent

 Amber Heard

-Amber Heard confessed that he had years wanting to be a mother, and finally she was able to fulfill her dream through a surrogacy.
+Amber Heard confessed that he had years wanting to be a mother, and was finally able to fulfill her dream through a surrogacy.